Cycling Safari

 ✔️ All meals, including a special welcome and farewell dinner

-✔️ Accommodation in higher-end safari lodges plus one night of glamping under the stars (double occupancy)
+✔️ Accommodation in mid-range lodges and guest houses + glamping under the stars (double occupancy)

 ✔️ Highly qualified local guides